David Dundas (British Army officer): Assessment

 In the army Dundas was nicknamed "Old Pivot" for his Prussian-style drill books.
 Burne describes him as "A level-headed officer", but "cautious", while Bunbury writes "He...was an aged man...a brave, careful, and well-skilled soldier...Dundas was a tall, spare man, crabbed and austere, dry in his looks and demeanour...there were peculiarities in his habits and style which excited some ridicule amongst young officers.
 But though it appeared a little out of fashion, there was 'much care and valour in that Scotchman'".
 Thoumine writes that "Dundas was perhaps not as graceful nor as polished as some of his contemporaries, but he was as sound as oak and utterly reliable".

 Family

-In 1807 he married Charlotte De Lancey, daughter of General Oliver De Lancey; they had no children.
+In 1807 he married Charlotte De Lancey, daughter of Brigadier General Oliver De Lancey (1718-1785); they had no children.